GE2025: NSP to bow out from SMCs in Sembawang and Tampines, but will contest both GRCs

 With its current plan, NSP will need to field 10 candidates.

-Mr Ng previously said that the party has about 30 members who are interested in standing for election, but that the party was only “very sure” of the constituencies in Sembawang and Tampines.
+The party will only reveal its full lineup on Nomination Day, said its secretary-general.

-The NSP team is expected to face a three-corner fight with the incumbent People’s Action Party (PAP) and the Singapore Democratic Party (SDP) in Sembawang GRC.
+In Sembawang GRC, the NSP team is expected to face a three-corner fight with the incumbent People’s Action Party (PAP) and the Singapore Democratic Party (SDP).

 SDP has announced its potential candidates for the five-member ward.
 Party chief Chee Soon Juan intends to contest the new single seat in Sembawang West.